Suppen/Telegram-API-wrapper-for-JS/README.md

         caption: "This is a really nice photo"
 });
 ```
-Not, however, that the receiver(s) will see the file name as "Some file".
+Note, however, that the receiver(s) will see the file name as "Some file".
 See the section about the `InputFile` class to change this.

 #### By ID
 When you send a file to Telegram, you will get the sent message in response.
 This message contains the ID Telegram assigned to the file.
 Using this ID, you can resend the file without having to upload it again